1100 (2nd August)

 1100 (11th November)

-William II’s favourite, Ranulf Flambard, went to Normandy and offered to support Robert Curthose
+William II’s favourite, Ranulf Flambard, escaped from the Tower of London and went to Normandy where he offered to support Robert Curthose

 in a bid to take the English throne.